sVoxelDev/spigot-plugin-template/Readme.md

 > **Note** This setup is actual only for IntelliJ

 - Create a new Github project using this template.
-- Clone this repository and open it in IntelliJ.
+- Clone the new repository and open it in IntelliJ.
 - Import the project with gradle.
 - Go into the gradle.properties file and update the variables.
 - Delete the [Changelog].
 It will be generated on your first release.